 Deep sage green and brass hardware combine together to create a gorgeous shaker-style kitchen.
 Square off-white tile backsplash is a good choice and compliments the green tone.
 You can see a peep of the black vintage stove which contrasts well against the shaker cabinetry.

 This is probably my favorite green kitchen example in this gallery.
 I love the British racing green which actually works well as a dominant interior color for cabinets.
 The inlays stand out nicely and enhance the design.
 Aside from the color scheme, the size of the kitchen is massive – like a small apartment.
 It includes a very cool bench dining area.
-The only thing I don’t care about this kitchen is the floor.
-I’m not big on tile.
+The only thing I don’t care about in this kitchen is the floor.
+I’m not big on the tile.
 I believe a mid-tone hardwood would look much better.
 You?

 Here’s an old traditional kitchen design with light green cabinetry that looks okay with the light wood countertops.
 There’s an old vintage oven and range.
 The red tile flooring isn’t so good though – the floor would be much better if natural wood.

 I’m on the fence here.
 I don’t mind the green.
 I like the kitchen design for the small space.
-I think there’s too much of the green – if the end cabinets were white, it would lessen the overbearing effect of the green.
+I think there’s too much of green – if the end cabinets were white, it would lessen the overbearing effect of the green.

 Green can be an excellent color to introduce into your new kitchen design, but it can also be a bit challenging to find complementary pieces because of green’s position on the color wheel.
 Whether you’re looking for a beach-house aesthetic or a more serious stately dining room, green has a lot of possibilities if you’re willing to work to make them look good.

 In our survey of kitchens, green was one of the rarer color themes, with only 1.29% of kitchens featuring the color.
 In our view, you need two general ideas to make green work in your kitchen: taking cues from nature, and sticking to a unified aesthetic.